 Our long-term relations with SSE Executive Education have been good and, to date, they have never come into question.
 Everyone we are in contact with is knowledgeable, professional and easy to work with.

-Elisabeth Kamoun, who is responsible for SSE Executive Education’s consortium program, has worked with Scania for many years and comments on the collaboration as follows:
+Elisabeth Kamoun has worked with Scania for many years as responsible for SSE Executive Education’s consortium programs, and comments on the collaboration as follows: